 Care & Maintenance

-- After house construction is completed make sure any builder’s debris or dust is cleaned from the inside of sills to ensure drainage holes are not blocked.
-This is especially important for doorways that may have been in regular use during construction.
+- After your retrofit double glazing is completed make sure any debris or dust is cleaned from the inside of sills to ensure drainage holes are not blocked.
+This is especially important for sliding and opening doors that may have been retrofitted or in regular use during the installation process.

-- Cleaning once every three months is recommended for windows and doors.
+- Cleaning windows and doors once every three months is recommended.
 In coastal or industrial environments more frequent washing will be required.

-We recommend cleaning with a soft brush with warm water and some mild household detergent.
-Rinse with fresh water.
+- We recommend cleaning with a soft sponge or a microfiber cloth with warm water and our glass cleaner or you could also use some mild household detergent.
+Then rinse with fresh water.

 - Do not use abrasive steel wool, scrapers, scouring liquids or aggressive solvents or thinners.
 These are likely to damage the surface finish.